The Apollonian structure of integer superharmonic matrices: Circles and Lattices

 For the rest of this paper, we identify $\C$ with $\R^2$ and $\Ga$ with $\Z^2$ in the usual way.
 Curvature coordinates are made complex by writing $C=(c,cz)\in \R\times \C$ for a circle with radius $c^{-1}$ and center $z\in \C$.
 Part of the band packing in complex curvature coordinates is shown in \fref{band}.
 As noted in the introduction, a pairwise-tangent triple $(C_1,C_2,C_3)$ is related linearly to its Soddy circles $C_0,C_4$ in curvature coordinates by

 This relation works also for lines, with the convention that the curvature coordinates of a line $\ell$ are $(0,z)$ where $z$ is the unit normal vector to the line, oriented away from the component of $\R^2\stm \ell$ containing the other circles in the triple.
-In particular, all lines the circle packing $\B$ have coordinates $(0,-1)$ or $(0,1)$, depending on which side of the line the quadruple under consideration lies in.
+In particular, all lines in the circle packing $\B$ have coordinates $(0,-1)$ or $(0,1)$.

 A {\em Descartes quadruple} is a list of four circles such that any three form a pairwise-tangent triple.
 As any pairwise tangent triple of circles has exactly two Soddy circles, any pairwise tangent triple of circles can likewise be completed to exactly two Descartes quadruples, up to permutation.
-We call a Descartes quadruple $(C_0,C_1,C_2,C_3) \in \B^4$ {\em proper} if the curvatures satisfy $c_0 > \max \{ c_1, c_2, c_3 \}$ and points of tangency between $C_0$ and $C_1$, $C_2$, $C_3$ are clockwise around $C_0$, or if
+We call a Descartes quadruple $(C_0,C_1,C_2,C_3) \in \B^4$ {\em proper} if the curvatures satisfy $c_0 > \max \{ c_1, c_2, c_3 \}$ and points of tangency between $C_0$ and $C_1$, $C_2$, $C_3$ are clockwise around $C_0$.